hendaniel/hendaniel/README.md

 Hi there! 👋

-I’m Daniel, JavaScript fan and web developer, I enjoy inmersing and reading about last trends in code design, security, and best practices.
-I enjoy teaching and mentoring!
+I’m Daniel, software developer, Javascript fan.
+I enjoy learning about last trends in code design, security, best practices, as well as mentoring and teaching frontend stuff.

 ## 💼 Skills